Tesla

 CP_a009

-Wall Connector shows error and app logs CP_a009; no charging current delivered
+The Wall Connector shows an error, and the app logs CP_a009; no charging current is delivered.

 Internal Self‑Test Failure